 After completing the FAFSA, the U.S. Department of Education may select you for a process known as verification for one or more of the following reasons:

-The Department of Education will notify you if you’ve been selected and you should contact the Office of Financial Aid immediately to begin the process.
-You will not receive your financial aid until you complete the verification process..
-Once all the requested information is received by the College, we will send you an Award Notification Letter explaining your financial aid eligibility.
+The U.S. Department of Education and the Bergen Community College Office of Financial Aid will notify the student if they’ve been ‘Selected’ for verification.
+The student will not be eligible for financial aid until the verification process is complete.
+Once all the requested information is received by the College, a Financial Aid Award Notification Letter will be sent explaining the student’s financial aid eligibility.

 Bergen Community College